njhdunn/msi-container-tutorial/_episodes/01-introduction.md

 - Ability to run, and in modern systems also to be installed, without any root daemon or setuid privileges.
 This makes it safer for large computer centers with shared resources.
 - Preserves the permissions in the environment.
 The user outside the container can be the same user inside.
 - Simple integration with resource managers and distributed computing frameworks because it runs as a regular application.

+> ## What about virtual machines?
+> Virtual Machines (VMs) provide the same isolation and reproducibility.
+However, they emulate the hardware, so they are computationally heavier to run, require bigger files when distributed and are less flexible than containers, that run only what you require to be different.
+{: .callout}

 ## Apptainer vs Singularity
 In these lessons you see the name *Apptainer* or *Apptainer/Singularity*, and the command `apptainer`.